SiteLock Review: The Truth About Performance, Support & Scams

 Several comparison articles may place it in the limelight, but does SiteLock really deliver?
 Is it worth parting with your hard-earned cash for?
 More importantly, can it be the dependable guard your WordPress site needs?

 As seasoned WordPress security experts, we understand what makes a truly reliable security plugin stand out from the crowd.
-We purposely infected our test site with malware and vulnerability plugins to test Sitelock and this article is our tell-all.
+We purposely infected our test site with malware and vulnerability plugins for this SiteLock review and this article is our tell-all.

-TL;DR: SiteLock fails on multiple fronts, even the crucial ones like scanning, removal, and firewall.
-We recommend you install MalCare instead.
-MalCare is a complete WordPress security plugin, with a robust firewall, a comprehensive malware scanner, and a one-click malware removal tool.
+TL;DR: In our SiteLock review, the plugin fails on multiple fronts, even the crucial ones like scanning, removal, and firewall.
+We recommend you install another WordPress security plugin instead.
+Choose one with a robust firewall, a comprehensive malware scanner, and a one-click malware removal tool.

-We’ve dissected SiteLock from all angles and here’s our verdict: In a nutshell, nothing works.
+⚖️ Our SiteLock review has this verdict: In a nutshell, nothing works.
 The configuration?
 Tough and non-functioning.
 The essential security features?
 Dreadfully lacking.
 Secondary security features?
 They fall flat.
 All this has left us wondering if it really is a security plugin.
 We do not recommend installing it.

 Malware scanner